pactumjs/pactumjs.github.io/mock-server.md

 The function accepts two arguments

-* handler name - a string to refer the interaction later
+- handler name - a string to refer the interaction later
-* callback function - it should return a interaction or reference to other interaction
+- callback function - it should return a interaction/interactions or reference to other interaction/interactions

 #### Simple Interaction Handler